Azure/FTA-WelcomeKits/hybrid_AsHCI/4 - scenarios/aksworkload/README.md

 In Kubernetes, a node pool is a group of nodes within a cluster that share the same configuration.
 Node pools allow you to create and manage sets of nodes that have specific roles, capabilities, or hardware configurations, enabling more granular control over the infrastructure of your AKS cluster.
 You can deploy Linux or Windows node pools in your AKS cluster.
 However, you need to have at least 1 Linux nodepool to host the Arc agents to maintain connectivity with Azure.

-# AKS on HCI Network Requirements
+# AKS enabled by Azure Arc network requirements

 The below components need a static IP address in order for the AKS Arc cluster and applications to create and operate successfully: